Soilwork: Rise to popularity (2000–2006)

-In 2000, after exhausting themselves with touring, Soilwork returned to the studio to record their third full-length album, A Predator's Portrait.
+In 2000, after much touring, Soilwork returned to the studio to record their third full-length album, A Predator's Portrait.
 The release was well received and brought Soilwork to the forefront of the melodic death metal scene, alongside label mates In Flames.
-The band performed at Wacken Open Air that year and toured extensively with Annihilator and Nevermore.
+The band performed at Wacken Open Air that year and toured with Annihilator and Nevermore.

-Following up on their success, Soilwork entered the studio again in late 2001 to record the follow-up to A Predator's Portrait with Devin Townsend and Fredrik Nordström.
-Natural Born Chaos was released in early 2002, to much acclaim as well.
-Soilwork toured throughout Europe to support the album and, for the first time, throughout the United States—first with bands Hypocrisy, Scar Culture, Chimaira, Unearth, and Killswitch Engage during the summer, and then alongside label mates In Flames during the fall.
+Following up on their success, Soilwork entered the studio in late 2001 to record the follow-up to A Predator's Portrait with Devin Townsend and Fredrik Nordström.
+Natural Born Chaos was released in early 2002, to much acclaim.
+Soilwork toured Europe to support the album and, for the first time, throughout the United States—first with Hypocrisy, Scar Culture, Chimaira, Unearth, and Killswitch Engage during the summer, and then alongside label mates In Flames during the fall.
 After touring, they began writing and recording their fifth album.

-In December 2002, Soilwork entered the studio to begin recording their fifth album.
-After recording, the band began a European tour with Children of Bodom and Shadows Fall throughout April and May.
-That same month, Figure Number Five was released.
-In early June, drummer Henry Ranta left the band to focus more on his personal life and was replaced a week later by Richard Evensand.
-The band then embarked on another North American tour with In Flames, Chimaira, and Unearth.
+In December 2002, Soilwork began recording their fifth album.
+After recording, the band toured European with Children of Bodom and Shadows Fall throughout April and May.
+That month, Figure Number Five was released.
+In early June, drummer Henry Ranta left the band to focus on his personal life and was replaced a week later with Richard Evensand.
+The band embarked on another North American tour with In Flames, Chimaira, and Unearth.
 In September, Soilwork toured Japan with Children of Bodom.
-Merely days after a short mini-trek through Japan, Soilwork also toured Australia briefly.
-Later that year, they again toured North America with Chimaira, As I Lay Dying and Bleeding Through.
-After the tour, Richard Evensand left the band to replace drummer Andols Herrick, who had recently left Chimaira.
-Soilwork initially announced his temporary replacement as Dirk Verbeuren of Scarve.
-Verbeuren would later become the full-time replacement.
-In early 2004, singer Björn "Speed" Strid laid down tracks with Italian melodic death metal band Disarmonia Mundi.
-During April, the band announced that it had extended its contract with record label Nuclear Blast Records.
-That same month, the band again toured Australia alongside Anthrax, Embodiment 12:14, and Killswitch Engage.
+Days after a mini-tour through Japan, Soilwork toured Australia briefly.
+Later that year, they toured North America with Chimaira, As I Lay Dying and Bleeding Through.
+After the tour, Richard Evensand left the band to replace drummer Andols Herrick in Chimaira.
+Soilwork announced his temporary replacement as Dirk Verbeuren of Scarve.
+Verbeuren later became a full-time member.
+In early 2004, singer Björn "Speed" Strid recorded tracks with Italian melodic death metal band Disarmonia Mundi.
+During April, the band announced that it had extended its contract with Nuclear Blast Records.
+That month, the band toured Australia alongside Anthrax, Embodiment 12:14, and Killswitch Engage.
 In mid-2004, Soilwork toured Japan for a second time alongside Dark Tranquillity.